 See below for guidance on when face masks are acceptable alternatives for N95s.
 N95 respirators should be prioritized when staff anticipate contact with infectious aerosols from a COVID-19 case.

-- o Face mask - o Eye protection-goggles or disposable face shield that fully covers the front and sides of the face o A single pair of disposable patient examination gloves o Disposable medical isolation gown or single-use/disposable coveralls, when feasible
+- Face mask - o Eye protection-goggles or disposable face shield that fully covers the front and sides of the face - A single pair of disposable patient examination gloves

 Gloves should be changed if they become torn or heavily contaminated.